UCL-CloudLabs/user-portal/README.md

 This is documenting all the steps I'm performing on the staging machine to get a test instance running.
 It will be automated later.

-Add security rules allowing HTTPS and HTTP access, under 'Network interface' -> 'Network security group' -> 'Inbound security rules'
+Add Azure security rules allowing HTTPS and HTTP access, under 'Network interface' -> 'Network security group' -> 'Inbound security rules'

 Install system packages: